Skip to content

 Vitamin A fact sheet and information

-Want to find out more about vitamin A?
-Then you can sit back, relax and read everything you need to know about this valuable vitamin in this article.
-Beta-carotenes, also known as provitamin A, play an important role in the supply of vitamin A and will therefore also play a role again and again in this article.
+You want to learn about vitamin A?
+Then you can sit back and relax and read through this article everything you need to know about the valuable vitamin.
+Beta-carotenes, also known as provitamin A, play an essential role in the supply of vitamin A and will therefore also play a role again and again in this article.

-We start with a clear fact sheet on intake, function, daily requirement, risk of overdose or deficiency, through to foods containing vitamin A and food supplements.
+We start with a clear fact sheet about intake, function, daily requirement, risk of overdose or deficiency, to vitamin A-containing foods and dietary supplements.
 Finally, there is special information for vegans and vegetarians regarding the supply of vitamin A.

 Here is in advance a short Overview for you: